Itinerary by Carol Redford, Astrotourism WA

 Wildflowers (seasonal), coastal fun and farming heritage are your highlights by day, while the stars light up the dark skies for you to stargaze at night.
 After stunning sunsets, best enjoyed with a picnic handy, the Milky Way comes out to play.
 It’s an adventure to keep coming back for.

 This unique road-trip offers up wonderful contrasts from the beautiful countryside landscapes to stunning seaside beaches, showcasing spectacular wildflowers (July to September) and brilliant, star-spangled night skies.
-Bring your binoculars, camping gear, bathers, and a taste for adventure because this trip has it all!
-For additional information about stargazing visit Astrotourism.
+Bring your binoculars, camping gear, bathers, and a taste for adventure because this trip has it all.
+For additional information about stargazing visit Astrotourism WA.
 For more stargazing locations in the Coral Coast visit our Stargazing in the Coral Coast page.

 It’s an easy morning road trip to Carnamah and Three Springs.
 The Midlands Route is the one less travelled, so you’re in for some great surprises along the way.
 In Carnamah, explore the historical background of this town starting at One L of a Good Feed cafe located in an historic church building right in the centre of town, dating back to 1927.
 In season, the wildflowers are roadside wonders while you discover a unique history on the Three Springs Heritage Trail and at the Carnamah Museum.